Funding opportunity

 AI hubs

-The hubs that are funded through this opportunity will be critical mass investments that are expected to form connections to the wider AI community and research and innovation ecosystem.
+The hubs that are funded through this funding opportunity will be critical mass investments that are expected to form connections to the wider AI community and research and innovation ecosystem.
 They will have a core mission and sets of activities and objectives in either AI for real data or AI for scientific and engineering research.

 While it is expected that the initial submission will contain a core leadership team, collaborative founder stakeholders and plans for initial work programmes, it is also expected that these will: